ilobilo/ilobilix/README.md

 ## Known Bugs
 * #PF when uACPI fixed events are invoked
-* triple fault on pagemap load in release mode
-* threads sometimes do not execute after yielding in debug mode
+* threads sometimes do not execute after yielding